Why you need to plan your blog content strategy way ahead of time

 You will be more inclined to work and finish the post before the deadline.

-Most of the successful Bloggers you find will have a content plan prepared at least 6 months in advance.
+Most of the successful Bloggers you find will have a blog content strategy and plan prepared at least 6 months in advance.

 2. It helps you stay organized.

-Drafting a plan in advance is a huge time hack for Bloggers.
+Drafting your content in advance is a huge time hack for Bloggers.

 After you publish a post, you don’t need to scratch your head and search tirelessly for new topics to write about.